 Visual and performing arts are taught in all grade levels.
-This content is readily integrated throughout all the content areas and includes school wide and classroom Children's Theater, Reader's Theater, school musical, Music Festivals, Scholarly Awards Performances, Honor Choir (3-6), Santa Barbara International Film Festival of Performing Arts, Children's Creative Projects, etc. The school will continue to employ an art and music teacher to support instruction which is based on curriculum and methods of instruction consistent with the California Visual and Performing Arts standards and the upcoming Common Core Standards.
+This content is readily integrated throughout all the content areas and includes school wide and classroom Children's Theater, Reader's Theater, school musical, Music Festivals, Scholarly Awards Performances, Honor Choir (3-8), Santa Barbara International Film Festival of Performing Arts, Children's Creative Projects, etc. The school will continue to employ an art and music teacher to support instruction which is based on curriculum and methods of instruction consistent with the California Visual and Performing Arts standards and the upcoming Common Core Standards.
+Advanced Performing and Visual Arts will be offered to Grades 7 and 8 students which will result in bi-annual play performances and art shows.